Why Your CPA Can't Map Your Cross-Border Tax Structure

 You consult for clients in multiple countries.
 Income flows across borders.
 You file taxes where you're resident, pay a CPA, and assume the structure is handled.

-But there is a gap between having a CPA handle your filing and having someone map your structure.
-A CPA sees the tax return.
-The structural questions (which jurisdictions have you created obligations in, where is management and control being exercised, what does the evidence trail actually show) often sit outside the scope of annual tax preparation.
+A CPA sees the filing.
+The harder questions — which jurisdictions have you created obligations in, where is management and control actually exercised, what does the evidence trail show — sit outside the scope of annual tax prep.
+For cross-border consultants, that gap is where exposure quietly accumulates.

 Tax residency is less clear than it appears

-Most cross-border consultants have a mental model of their tax position: "I'm resident in Country X, I file there, and that's where I pay taxes."
+Most cross-border consultants carry a simple mental model: "I'm resident in Country X, I file there, that's where I pay taxes."

-In practice, tax residency is rarely a single, clear-cut determination.
+In practice, tax residency is rarely that clean.
 Jurisdictions use different criteria.
-Some look at days present.
-Some look at where economic interests are centered.
-Some look at where management and control of the business is exercised.
-The IRS Substantial Presence Test counts weighted days over a three-year period; the UK's Statutory Residence Test applies a multi-tier analysis combining days, ties, and work patterns.
-Reasonable authorities in different jurisdictions can reach different conclusions about the same set of facts.
+Some count days.
+Some weigh where your economic interests sit.
+Others look at where management and control of the business is exercised.
+The IRS Substantial Presence Test counts weighted days over a three-year period.
+The UK's Statutory Residence Test layers days, ties, and work patterns into a multi-tier analysis.
+Two authorities can look at the same facts and reach different conclusions.

 The structure you set up may not match how you actually operate

-A common pattern: a consultant registers an entity in one jurisdiction, opens a bank account, and begins serving clients globally.
-The setup made sense when the business was starting.
-For founders weighing entity options, the entity decision framework maps how initial choices constrain future flexibility.
+A common pattern: you register an entity in one jurisdiction, open a bank account, start serving clients globally.
+It made sense at the time.
+The entity decision framework shows how those initial choices constrain future flexibility.

-Years pass.
-The consultant's personal location shifts.
-Client geography expands.
+Then years pass.
+You move countries.
+Your client base shifts.
 Income levels change.
-The entity that was formed for initial simplicity now sits at the center of a structure it was not designed to support.
-Founders who formed a US LLC as a non-resident often encounter this misalignment first when their personal tax residency shifts.
+The entity you formed for simplicity now sits at the center of a structure it was never designed to support.
+I see this constantly with founders who formed a US LLC as a non-resident and later changed their personal tax residency.

-The gap between the entity's formal jurisdiction and the consultant's actual operations — where decisions are made, where clients are served, where work is performed — creates structural misalignment.
-This misalignment may persist quietly for years.
-It becomes relevant when an authority, a bank, or a compliance review asks questions the structure was not designed to answer.
-The narrative consistency analysis maps how these misalignments surface when different authorities compare the stories told by different documents.
+The gap between where the entity is registered and how you actually operate — where you make decisions, serve clients, perform work — can persist quietly for years.
+It only becomes a problem when an authority, a bank, or a compliance review asks questions the structure wasn't built to answer.
+The narrative consistency analysis shows how these misalignments surface when different authorities compare the stories your documents tell.

 How does your structure score?